• Skip to main content

 3. Prosperity or Full Employment

-This phase is characterized by increased production high capital investment in basic industries, expansion of bank credit, high prices, high profits, a high rate offer nation of new business enterprises and full employment.
+This phase is characterized by increased production high capital investment in basic industries, expansion of bank credit, high prices, high profits, a high rate offer nation of new business enterprises, and full employment.

-The example of this stage is the longest sustained period of prosperity that occurred in the USA between 1923 and 1929.
+An example of this stage is the longest sustained period of prosperity that occurred in the USA between 1923 and 1929.

 4. Boom or Overfull Employment

-This face is on rapid expansion in business activity to new high marks, resulting in high stocks and commodities prices, high profits and over full employment.
+This face is on rapid expansion in business activity to new high marks, resulting in high stocks and commodities prices, high profits, and over-full employment.

 The prosperity phase does not end up with a stable state of full employment and it leads to the emergence of the boom.
 After the stage of full employment inflationary rise in prices starts.